Christian1984/vfrmap-for-vr/README.md

 ## Starting The FSKneeboard Core Application

 -   Step 1: Run `fskneeboard.exe` by clicking either the approprite desktop icon or selecting it from the start menu.
 This will bring up the FSKneeboard core application's desktop window.
 FSKneeboard will now wait for Microsoft Flight Simulator and connect to it.
+-   Step 1.1: On the first launch, FSKneeboard will ask you if you want to optimize the ingame panel user interface for VR or "2D".
+Choose wisely 🧙, and change it/fine tune it in the settings dialog whenever you like.
 -   Step 2: Start Microsoft Flight Simulator.
 You can do this by either clicking the appropriate icon on your desktop or by clicking the "Launch Flight Simulator" button on the FSKneeboard Control Panel.
 This requires you to first configure the version of your copy of Flight Simulator through the Settings Panel, as described [here](#flight-simulator-autostart).
 -   Step 3: Open up the ingame panel once inside the sim (like you would do with other ingame panels like the ATC or weather panel etc.)
 -   Step 4: Place the FSKneeboard Panel conveniently in your VR space